austintorres/tic-tac-toe-client/README.md

 - Bootstrap

 #### Unsolved Problems
-- Still need to fix game board decisions.
+- Still need to add game stats.
 - I would like to eventually add a 'vs. CPU' mode.
+- I would like to add a customizable experience.

 ## Wireframe
 <!--  -->